Serpentine Squiggles

 —Damnable weaver.
 Always an answer for everything.

-—One way, I suppose, to say that I know what you do not (the weaver sent, knowing the hunter’s acquiescence had been clear in the harmony between them — even if the bug was too proud to spell it out.)
+—One way, I suppose, to say that I know what you do not (sent the weaver, knowing the hunter’s acquiescence had been clear in the harmony between them.
+Even if the bug was too proud to spell it out.)
 And I’ll give you one more, because we are bound.
 You drank her dreams.
 Her flesh may be forgotten to us, but she has already found her way into you.

 —I… I’ll miss her.
 But you must be right.
 I have a role.
-I can’t save her if it means forgotten what I’m saving her for.
+I can’t save her if it means forgetting what I’m saving her for.

 —The words you’ll looking for are: “Thank you, O wise weaver.”